garciart/machine-learning-raspberry-pi/README.md

    pi@dex:~ /SmartSensor $ ./tf_example.py
    ```

-8. Notice that the scikit-learn example ran faster (4.6 sec vs 14.4 and 13.5 sec) and was much more accurate than the TensorFlow scripts.
+8. Notice that the scikit-learn example (sl_example.py) ran faster (4.6 sec vs 14.4 and 13.5 sec) and was much more accurate than the TensorFlow scripts (tf_premade.py and tf_example.py).
 We believe this is due to the dataset having six features, but with variations in only two of those features.
 If you run the scripts against the Iris dataset (remove the comments surrounding the Iris test and place them around the Thermal Comfort test), the accuracy of the TensorFlow scripts increases dramatically.
 However, for the S3, we will use the scikit classifiers.

    ```linux
    scikit-learn Classification Test.